agentic-profile/agentic-profile-express/README.md

 # Agentic Profile Chat Using Node Express

-This is an example of a Node service that hosts Agentic Profile agents.
+This is an example of a Node service that supports Agentic Profile agent chats.

 This service can run locally, on a Node server, or on AWS Lambda.
 It supports a simple in-memory database for local testing, and MySQL when running in the cloud.